hlorus/CAD_Sketcher/docs/advanced.md

 - Post the bug on [github](https://github.com/hlorus/CAD_Sketcher/issues/new?assignees=&labels=bug&template=bug-report.md&title=%5BBUG%5D)

 ## Console Output
-Blender doesn't print system output in it's info editor but only in the system terminal.
+Blender doesn't print system output in its info editor but only in the system terminal.
 Follow the guide below to access blender's system console.

 === "Linux / Mac"